Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-Figure~\ref{fig:Parallel_Spawn-8Nodes} illustrates this strategy with a simple example in which the number of processes is expanded from $NS = 1$ to $NT = 8$, assuming an architecture with $C = 1$ core per node.
-In this case, seven additional groups are created over three steps.
-The process is visualized as a cube, where the edges indicate which group spawns which in each step, and the vertices are labelled with the corresponding \texttt{group\_id}, or with the label $I$ for the initial group.
+Figure~\ref{fig:5-Parallel_Spawn-8Nodes} illustrates this strategy with a simple example in which the number of processes is expanded from $NS = 1$ to $NT = 8$, assuming an architecture with $C = 1$ core per node.
+In this case, seven additional groups are spawned over the course of three steps.
+The process is visualized as a cube, where the edges indicate which group spawns which in each step, and the vertices are labeled with the corresponding \texttt{group\_id}, or with the label $I$ for the initial group.
 By the end of the procedure, a total of eight nodes are occupied.

+This strategy removes the shared \gls{mcw} when expanding across multiple nodes.
+Therefore, it enables shrinkage via the \gls{ts} method by releasing the excess processes.